 Economic Development Plan

-It is founded on three strategies focussed on visitors, commercial areas, and emerging opportunities.
+It is founded on three strategies focused on visitors, commercial areas and emerging opportunities.
 Individually, these strategies will capitalize on business opportunities in key economic sectors—be they immediate or short-term opportunities or longer-term possibilities.
 Together, they provide the framework for a sustainable local economy.

 Part A of this document speaks to the role of municipal economic development and the District’s economic partnership model.
 The plan’s three key strategies for economic diversification are presented in Parts B, C and D respectively.